 Good Hotel Guide Review

 The long drive is worth it to this edge-of-the-world location, where a Georgian manse, with pretty, traditional rooms and superb food, overlooks a long sandy beach.
 Patricia Martin, co-owner with husband Tim, makes practically everything from scratch – from bread and cakes to pasta and ice cream – and greets guests with afternoon tea before they go for a walk (beach or hills) to work up an appetite for the nightly changing set dinner.
-Dishes could include monkfish with fennel and pea purée, and cherry clafoutis and almond ice cream.
-With notice, most diets are imaginatively catered for.
-There’s a pretty blue dining room, a garden room for summer eating, and two sitting rooms with a ‘homely atmosphere’, squashy sofas and fires; one has ‘wall-to-wall bookshelves’.
+'We ate so well,' wrote guests.
+'Gathering in the cosy sitting room before dinner with drinks and nibbles gave us a chance to compare notes with other guests and created a wonderful ambience.'
+Dishes could include velouté of celeriac or roast quail followed by local langoustines or turbot.
+There's a pretty blue dining room, a garden room for summer eating, and two sitting rooms with squashy sofas and fires.
 Bedrooms (three in outbuildings) have a no-nonsense traditional style with patterned wallpapers, solid wood furniture and pretty china.
 All have views of garden, beach or hills; two have sitting areas with sofa and wrap-around windows facing the sea.
-Sleep to the sound of the sea and wake to ‘the lowing of cows and cry of seagulls’ and a ‘generous breakfast’.
+Sleep to the sound of the sea and awake to a generous breakfast.
+(KP)

 Address